-• DATE: 1701, November
+- DATE: 1701, November

-• PLACE: Poitiers, Hôpital Général
+- PLACE: Poitiers, Hôpital Général

-• VALUE: to be with the poor and to serve them
+- VALUE: to be with the poor and to serve them

-• THE STORY
+- THE STORY

-sick, the poor, the homeless, the disabled, etc. At the suggestion of Madame de Montespan, a friend of the f Poitiers, Montfort presented himself at the General Hospita

-Bishop of Poitiers, Montfort presented himself at the General Hospital of this town to offer his services.
+The General Hospital, in the time of Montfort, was the place where all the miserable people of a town were gathered together: the sick, the poor, the homeless, the disabled, etc. At the suggestion of Madame de Montespan, a friend of the Bishop of Poitiers, Montfort presented himself at the General Hospital of this town to offer his services.
 Before even meeting with the Bishop, he was noticed by the poor, who asked that he might be their director.